We the People Community Acupuncture has been serving Santa Fe, New Mexico since 2009.

 A newly certified Doctor of Oriental Medicine in NM, Carly enjoys combining both massage and acupuncture to achieve lasting results.
 She regularly includes Chinese herbal medicine, essential oils, fire cups, guasha, and hot stones in her treatments.

 Outside of the healing arts, Carly challenges herself with solo backpacking adventures to Asia and South America, hoping to inspire women to travel.
-She enjoys cooking, weight lifting, and exploring her new home in New Mexico with her boyfriend and 2 cats.
+She enjoys cooking, weight lifting, and exploring her new home in New Mexico with her 2 cats.

 Anne Richardson, DOM